DavidL-H/Free_acting_LipA/README.md

 Script for using the scoring functions developed on alignments, to get the predictive score
 ### Pair-wise alignments to ecLipA.rar
 Archive of pairwise alignment of LipAs to _E. coli_ LipA, the input for the score functions

+## Table S4: Uniprot LipA sequences without a conserved Arginine residue, known to be essential for LipA catalysis
+### LipA_arg_motif_scan.R
+R-script for handling data
+### uniprot-lipoyl+synthase.fasta
+Fasta file of all annotated LipA sequences available in Uniprot, used for analysis
+### V4 LipA Arginine motif.rar
+Archive of three .csv files containing the output from ProSiteScan, scanning the custom motif: C-x(3)-C-x(2)-C-x(175,225)-[PAVT]-[LMFVYI]-[VATIMQD]-R-[STYFP]-[ESVP]-[HYSFPTEA] against the custom database of uniprot-lipoyl+synthase.fasta

+### Not_covered_byV4motif.fa
+Fasta file of the sequences in the custom database, not covered by the motif above.
+### FINAL_bac_nomotif_nofrag_RSmotif.xlsx
+Not_covered_byV4motif.fa was scanned with the C-x(3)-C-x(2)-C motif using ProSiteScan, giving a list of sequences without the V4 LipA arginine motif BUT with the Radical SAM motif.
+These sequences are LipAs (or at least missoannotated Radical SAM enzymes) without the conserved arginine.
+These are the sequences list in Table S4